Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

   end)

   group:add(function()
-   shredder = query_main_villan()
+   shredder = query_main_villain()
   end)
   group:run()

   notify(shredder, is_sinking(technodrome))
 end
 ```
 The `"notify"` group starts by running `notify_heroes` as a coroutine.
 It creates the `"heroes"` group and runs it. `"heroes"` group runs the `query_turtles` and the `query_ninjas` coroutines, both adding a query to the grouped request and yielding.
-The `"heroes"` group then _returns the control back_ to the `"notify"` group, allowing `notify_villans` to do the same with the `"villans"` group and its two coroutines.
-Once `"villans"` completes, control is once again at the `"notify"` group's hands, and having no more coroutines to run in that cycle, the grouped request is sent, waiting on the reply.
+The `"heroes"` group then _returns the control back_ to the `"notify"` group, allowing `notify_villains` to do the same with the `"villains"` group and its two coroutines.
+Once `"villains"` completes, control is once again at the `"notify"` group's hands, and having no more coroutines to run in that cycle, the grouped request is sent, waiting on the reply.

 All this means that **executing all four** queries would block only **once**, essentially reducing the wait time to the minimum of the longest query in the group.
 If all queries take the same amount of time, we reduced the wait time to **one fourth** of the original.

-There is no limit to nesting groups vertically or horizontally - `notify_heroes` could have additional nesting if there were more queries inside it, and `notify_villans` or any other nested function could also nest its own groups and subgroups.
+There is no limit to nesting groups vertically or horizontally - `notify_heroes` could have additional nesting if there were more queries inside it, and `notify_villains` or any other nested function could also nest its own groups and subgroups.
 You can have a group run right after a different one.
 You can stash callbacks to run whenever you would like, and nobody could stop you.

 > The unit test code for this is absolute bananas - tests are generating entire call trees with multiple layers of coroutines that do X amount of queries and nest groups in all directions.